4 Keys to a KILLER RESUME 2022: Stand out with modern resume tips!Feb 22, 2022

 The only way to make sure if your intended message is shining through in your resume is to get someone else to take a squiz!
 Think of the top 3 things about yourself you’d like the recruiter to take away with them after reading your resume, and see if this rings true for whoever you’re getting to take a look at it.
 If not, make some tweaks to see if it alters the impression.
 Don’t be afraid to get feedback from more than one person!
 We want to get it to that goldilocks level of perfection 😍

-So to wrap up, maybe chill out on the tinder dates and instead make a date to revamp that resume of yours.
+So to wrap up, maybe chill out on the tinder dates and instead make a date to revamp a key piece of your personal branding: resume of yours.
 Give it the TLC it deserves!
 You’ll be SO glad you did.
 If you need an extra helping hand, download my free Killer Resume Cheat sheet for some epic examples and tips!

 Until next time, stay badass!